jpedro1992/scheduler-plugins/kep/260-network-aware-scheduling/README.md

     Experiments are planned to evaluate the overhead of our design in different topologies.

-    Nevertheless, it should be a negligible increase concerning execution time since our scoring plugin extracts topology information from the NetworkTopology CRD and application information from the AppGroup CRD.
+    Nevertheless, it should be a negligible increase concerning execution time since our plugins extract topology information from the NetworkTopology CR and application information from the AppGroup CR.

 *   Will enabling / using this feature result in non-negligible increase of resource usage (CPU, RAM, disk, IO, ...) in any components?

-    No - Metrics / Information are available in both CRDs and only pulled by our plugins when needed.
+    No - Metrics / Information are available in both CRs and only pulled by our plugins when needed.
     It should be a negligible increase in terms of resource usage.

-    Experiments are planned to evaluate the overhead of both CRDs and the AppGroup controller.
+    Experiments are planned to evaluate the overhead of both CRs and the AppGroup controller.

     In addition, the algorithms provided run in linear and logarithmic time for the number of nodes.